aspose-tasks/Aspose.Tasks-Documentation/java/plugins/aspose-tasks-java-for-intellij-idea-maven/installing-and-using-aspose-tasks-for-intellij-idea-maven/_index.md

 ---
-title: Installing and Using Aspose.Tasks for IntelliJ IDEA - Maven
+title: Installing Aspose.Tasks in IntelliJ IDEA
 description: "Learn how to install Aspose.Tasks for Java using IntelliJ IDEA with Maven."
 type: docs
 weight: 10